matt0710/matt0710.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Matteo Attimonelli, I'm a PhD Student for the National PhD Program in Artificial Intelligence hosted at SisInfLab Research Group at Polytechnic University of Bari
+Hi, I'm Matteo Attimonelli, I'm a PhD Student for the National PhD Program in Artificial Intelligence at Sapienza University of Rome.
+I'm hosted at Polytechnic University of Bari in the SisInfLab Research Group, lead by Prof. Tommaso Di Noia.

 My main research topics are _Generative Artificial Intelligence_, _Reinforcement Learning_, _Recommender Systems_, and _Multimodal Deep Learning_.